 Mussels on raw tomato creamy marinara: Today a plate of my creation, a light starter, but with all the flavor of the sea, Thanks to the Sardinian mussels and tomatoes Auburn: juicy, Rossi, by season, with a very slight acidity and a firm.
 The dish is simple, This is my own personal version of mussels marinara: a frothy whipped cream almost raw tomato with olive oil and enriched ' alla marinara’ with garlic and parsley, on which floating the mussels just Blanch.
 Some radish sprout gives a nice spiciness to everything and the crusty bread complements the dish.
-If you have to organize a summer dinner and light is a nice proposal for a different appetizer than usual.
-I made minimal portions, by calculating four very large, luscious mussels per person.
+If you are planning a summer dinner and light is a good proposal for a starter with a difference.
+I have done minimal portions, by calculating four very large, luscious mussels per person.

 Ingredients for 4 people:

 - 16 mussels

 - a small bunch of parsley, with stems

 - radish sprouts (If you do not find them you can garnish with a sprig of parsley)

 - 4 slices of bread cut paper thin

 Wash the tomatoes, clip a cross, then Blanch for 30 seconds in boiling water: in this way the skin will come off very easily.
 When you have bare wires, cut into chunks and processing them with the mixer , then, Once you have obtained a smooth cream, begin to add the oil as mayonnaise.
 When you've got a thick cream and whipped, season with salt and pepper.
 Finely chop the garlic and a little’ parsley and add to the cream of tomato.
 Set aside (If it were to be dismantled some’ While you prepare the dish, blend everything again with the mixer before serving, will inflate and dense in a snap).